Group Ring Valued Hilbert Modular Forms: Introduction

-The proof of Theorem~\ref{t:main} follows that of an analogous theorem of Chai \cite{chai}*{Proposition in \S4.5} using the interpretation of $ M_k(\fn, \bpsi, R)$ as the space of global sections of a certain line bundle on the projective scheme $(\wt{\M}^{\mr{min}}/G_{\mf{n}})_{\Spec(R)}$.
+This theorem is the main input to \cite{dk}, \cite{dk2} proven in this paper.
+The proof of Theorem~\ref{t:main} follows that of an analogous theorem of Chai \cite{chai}*{Proposition in \S4.5}, using the interpretation of $M_k(\fn, R)^{\psi}$ as the space of global sections of a certain line bundle on a projective scheme.

 Let us highlight three differences between our result and that of Chai.
 (1) We work with $R$-valued modular forms, rather than classical forms over $\Z$.
-(2) We work with the Shimura variety $Sh_{G,K}$, rather than the Shimura variety $Sh_{G^*, K_{\lambda}}$ used in \cite{chai}.
+(2) We work with Hilbert modular forms associated to the reductive group $G = \Res_{F/\Q} \GL_2$, while Chai works with those associated to a certain subgroup $G^* \subset G$.
+Here $G^*$ is the algebraic subgroup of $G$ whose $\Q$-points are the matrices in $\GL_2(F)$ with determinant lying in $\Q$.
 This means that we are studying a different space of modular forms than in \cite{chai}.
 More importantly, this allows us to incorporate the full group of diamond operators $G_\fn^+$, rather than the kernel of the canonical map $G_\fn^+ \rightarrow G_1^+$ as in \cite{chai}.
 (3) As $R$ is assumed to be a $\Z_{(p)}$-algebra, we are able to include all of the $p$-unramified cusps $\mr{Cusp}_p(\fn) \subset \mr{Cusp}(\fn)$ rather than the smaller set of unramified cusps $\mr{Cusp}_{\infty}(\fn) \subset \mr{Cusp}(\fn)$ considered in \cite{chai}.
 This is an important generalization because the diamond operators do not act freely on $\mr{Cusp}_p(\fn)$, making certain computations more involved than the analogous ones in \cite{chai}.
 All of these generalizations are essential in the applications in \cite{dk} and \cite{dk2}.